epan/gdax-recurring-buy/readme.md

 1. In your `config.json`, fill out the sandbox API keys, secret, and passphrase
 1. Make sure in `config.json` that the `sandboxMode` is set to `true`
 1. The default frequency in `config.json` is set at `numberOfDays` to `1` so you may want to change the frequency in `app.js` to something like `3000` to see a market order filled every 3 seconds
+1. You may need to first deposit USD in GDAX sandbox by clicking Deposit and then choosing an amount from the Coinbase account source

 ### Running the app
 1. In directory of the cloned repository of this project, run `node app.js`